hachyderm/community/community.hachyderm.io/content/en/docs/thank-you/_index.md

 ### Donation Options

-The two ways to support Hachyderm are:
+The three ways to support Hachyderm are:

 * Donating directly to the Hachyderm project
 * Donating to Hachyderm's parent organization, the Nivenly Foundation